 The Department of Public Utilities (DPU) is responsible for oversight of investor-owned electric power, natural gas, and water companies in Massachusetts.
 The DPU also oversees the safety of natural gas pipelines and supports the work of the of the Energy Facilities Siting Board (EFSB) and its staff.

-The Council will consist of 9-15 members appointed by the governor.
+The Council consists of 9 members appointed by the governor.
 The Roadmap Act requires that the Energy and Environmental Affairs Secretary consult with the Council before making any substantial adoptions, revisions, or amendments to regulations related to the definition of environmental justice population as defined in the Act.

 Where is this in the law?